GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT.md

 __For gaining experiences on the use of the Sketch Map Tool:__

+- Find our customized introduction to the SKetch Map Tool [here](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool/PPP/Introduction_Sketch_Map_Tool_21_03.pptx).

-- Click [here](https://giscience.github.io/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_training.html#sketch-map-tool-training) to navigate to the training exercises provided on this platfrom on the use of the SKetch Map Tool.
+- Click [here](https://giscience.github.io/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_training.html#sketch-map-tool-training) to navigate to the training exercises provided on this platform on the use of the Sketch Map Tool.